JakeTheSillySnake/BrickGames/README.md

 The games close if the files storing the high scores can't be accessed.
 FSM continuously returns updated game field and stats depending on the user's action.

-Additionally, Snake uses a VCM model, where the source code is divided between the model, controller and viewer classes.
+Additionally, Snake uses a MVC model, where the source code is divided between the model, controller and viewer classes.
 The model contains all the relevant information about the game, the controller accepts the user actions and passes them to the model, and the viewer displays the current model and processes the user input.

 The backend libraries can be tested with GTest: